haocabbage/550.431-course-project/README.md

 # 550.431-course-project
-segmentation of brain MRI image
+Source code and relevant data for the final project of 550.431 which is about the segmentation of brain MRI image.